olegease/archrice/README.md

 $ sudo timeshift --restore
 ```

-- check if it actually all working after restore.
+- check if it actually all working after restore
+- install ucode package for your processor either `amd-ucode` or `intel-ucode`

 #### Additional